zad-sixstrings/wa-cleanup/README.md

 Just use it as a regular bash script.
 Once in Termux, don't forget to check that the it can access internal storage.
 You can do so with `termux-setup-storage`.
 Then make the script executable with `chmod +x wa-cleanup.sh` and run it with `./wa-cleanup.sh`.

-But if you came here, you know all that don't you ;)
+But if you came here, you already know that don't you ;)